 A short car ride outside the city of San Rafael, you can also find some very impressive nature for both trekking and other outdoor activities.

-So, if you are into beautiful nature and tons of wineries to visit but also like a more quiet destination, San Rafael might be worth adding to your Argentina itinerary.
+So, if you are into beautiful nature and tons of wineries to visit but also like a quieter destination, San Rafael might be worth adding to your Argentina itinerary.

 Where is San Rafael?